H-Zandi/coolmazes/README.md

  <img src="https://s.cafebazaar.ir/1/upload/screenshot/ir.coolapps.coolmazes2.jpg" alt=":) ..." height="400" width="400">

 this repo is open souce under New BSD license <br>
-but dont publish this project in iranian android markets. <br>
+but, please don't publish this project in Iranian android markets. <br>
 this is just for learning android programming in real project.

 the idea and first logical source code is from this project in code.google <br>